darksoulq/NeverEnoughRecipes/README.md

 ```Java
 RecipeManager.addIgnoredRecipe(NamespacedKey);
 ```
-this MUET be called in onEnablle() incase you are removing your (vanilla) recipes from default parsers (incase you wish to wrap it for your own parser)
+this MUST be called in onEnable() in case you are removing your (vanilla) recipes from default parsers (in case you wish to wrap it for your own parser)